Marketing to reach each generation

-One of the most important things to consider when it comes to segmentation is how purchase behavior and preferences vary by generation.
-There are a lot of stereotypes out there; older people don’t shop online, young people return most of their purchases etc. But what is actually true?
+One of the most important things to consider when it comes to marketing to reach each generation is segmentation.
+You need to know how purchase behavior and preferences vary by generation.
+There are a lot of stereotypes out there; older people don’t shop online, young people return most of their purchases, etc. But what is actually true?
 It’s time to break down the generational trends and decipher once and for all how you should target each generation.

 The generations we’ll discuss in this guide are: